Home > Business > Secretarial assistance > What is the real role of the office manager?

 "The pure and simple truth is very rarely pure and never simple.
 Oscar Wilde was probably right!
 Who hasn't heard someone say that the jobs of secretary, executive assistant and office manager are, after all, the same?

 At first glance, it's easy to get lost.
 But a secretary and a executive assistant are differentiated by the scope of their responsibilities and their level of involvement in the company.
-Whereas a secretary focuses on general administrative tasks, an executive assistant takes on broader, more strategic functions, acting more as a right-hand man to the senior executive.
+Whereas a secretary focuses on general administrative tasks, an executive assistant takes on broader, more strategic functions, acting more like a right-hand man to the senior executive.

 But what is the difference between an executive assistant and an office manager?
 In the final analysis, their functions are very similar but distinct.